rwhite5279/cocktails-and-coding/presentation-notes/encapsulation.md

 You have almost certainly seen computer programs written in some "high-level" language like Python or Java.
 These languages are called high-level because they, for the most part, consists of syntax that might be recognized and understood.

-Here's a program that's written in C, which adds up the numbers from 0 to 255 and prints out the result:
+Here's a program, `sum.c`, that's written in C, which adds up the numbers from 0 to 255 and prints out the result:

     # include <stdio.h>